callmespring/SAVE/README.md

 # Statistical Inference of the Value Function for Reinforcement Learning in Infinite Horizon Settings

-This repository contains the implementation for the paper "Statistical Inference of the Value Function for Reinforcement Learning in Infinite Horizon Settings" in Python.
+This repository contains the implementation for the paper "Statistical Inference of the Value Function for Reinforcement Learning in Infinite Horizon Settings" (JRSSB) in Python.

 ## Summary of the paper